menickname/waafle/docs/demo.md

 In either case, `cd` into the resulting directory (called `waafle` or `biobakery-waafle`).
 This folder contains the WAAFLE code and a `demo/` folder containing files for this demo.
 The commands below assume you are running the scripts from the `demo/` folder.
 (Use `cd` to enter `demo/`.)

-## What's in the demo?
+## Demo introduction

 Under the WAAFLE `demo/` folder you'll find three subfolders:

-* `input/` contains files to run the tutorial.
+* `input/` contains files used in the tutorial.
 * `output/` contains the expected outputs from each tutorial step.
 * `output_prodigal/` contains the expected outputs from each tutorial step assuming you used [Prodigal](https://github.com/hyattpd/Prodigal) for gene calling rather than WAAFLE itself.

 The `input/` folder contains three pieces of data:

-* `demo_contigs.fasta` is a set of input contigs derived from HMP stool sample SRS011084.
-(These contigs have been pre-screened to have uniform coverage to help rule out potential misassemblies.)
+* `demo_contigs.fasta` is a set of input contigs derived from [HMP stool sample SRS011084](https://www.hmpdacc.org/hmp/).
+(These contigs have been pre-screened for uniform coverage to help rule out misassembly events.)
 * `demo_waafledb/` is a reduced, WAAFLE-formatted BLAST database.
 * `demo_taxonomy.tsv` is a reduced taxonomy file for the species in the BLAST database.